 Looking for a few other sourdough discard recipes?
-Try these Sourdough Discard Pretzels, these Sourdough Discard Cinnamon Rolls, and this Rosemary Sourdough Focaccia.
-If you're looking for a different bagel flavor, try these Cinnamon Raisin Sourdough Discard Bagels!
+Try these Sourdough Discard Pretzels, these Sourdough Discard Cinnamon Rolls, and these Sourdough Discard Garlic Rolls.

 Jump to: